TimeSmash/first-lab-nyc-web-060319/README.md

 ## 2. Clone Your Fork

-Cloning is the process of making a local copy of the lab from your fork on Github.
+Cloning is the process of making a local copy of the lab from your fork on Github.!

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/git-workflow-2.png" alt="Git Workflow 2">